Have you ever felt like the journey of healing from losing something – or someone – dear to you was NOT what you hoped for?

 But God…gave me a gift – a beautiful gift.

-A day or two later, we were in South Louisiana for a memorial service for Kyle for his college friends who were unable to join us for his funeral service.
+Three days later, we were in South Louisiana for a memorial service for Kyle for his college friends who were unable to join us for his funeral service.
 One of his friends had all the kids download their cell phones and cameras and had a banner made of the pictures to present to us.

 Can you imaging my surprise…and delight…when just to the right of center I saw a photo…

 And the story continues as God reveals Himself over and over and over again.
-I remain in AWE of our great God!
+I remain in awe of our great God!

 On March 31, 2015, Dance With Jesus: From Grief to Grace released into the book stores and reached #1 Hot New Release on Amazon – that day!